 - IP Address - Server physical IP address

 - Region - Region in which this server is located

 - PHP version - Current server PHP version

-- Life Development mode - Whether or not the environment is running in Live Development mode
+- Life Development mode - Whether or not the environment is running in Production (Live Development) mode